qcscine/molassembler/CONTRIBUTING.md

 # Contribution guidelines

 ## Structure
-Any headers (and their corresponding implementations) that are meant for use by library consumers MUST be placed into the top-level library directory.
-Any headers that are NOT meant for consumer access but are auxiliary to top-level implementations MUST be in a subfolder.

-No top-level header may include a subfolder header.
+Molassembler widely uses the pImpl pattern.

+Headers in the top-level library directory are meant for library consumers.
+Any subfolder headers are implementation details and do not form part of the public interface.
+No top-level headers may therefore include sublevel headers.

 ## Code style

+Molassembler follows SCINE code style convention.

 ### signed vs unsigned
 Molassembler prefers using unsigned to represent container element indices